 Finding a technique to help clients successfully – and easily – manage stress therefore became a key aim of my practice.
 So after trying various approaches – from breathing exercises and guided visualisation, to goal setting and encouraging daily ‘me’ time – I discovered the HeartMath® system.

 The HeartMath system is a scientifically validated way to not only reduce stress – but more importantly, to transform the negative emotional and physiological effects you experience at the time the stressful event occurs.
 This is crucial because so many stress-relieving activities – listening to music, having a warm bath, a massage, a glass of wine, for example – focus on relaxation AFTER the event.
 Yet by the time you wind down, you’ve probably already experienced hours of stress and its unpleasant effects.
-The stress hormone cortisol, for example, stays in your system for hours rather than minutes once released.
+The stress hormone Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of…, for example, stays in your system for hours rather than minutes once released.
 So the key appears to be learning how to transform your reaction to stress, and therefore stop the emotional and hormonal fallout that follows.

 HeartMath developed simple techniques that achieve this – and comes with a whole host of positive side effects, from better sleep and energy levels to enhanced intuitive thinking and decision making.
 You can also monitor your progress and get instant review with a helpful hand-held educational device called a Personal Stress Reliever® (more on this later).
 But before we explore how you can use HeartMath tools and technology to experience these benefits for yourself, let us first understand why stress is so harmful.

 Almost daily, new research reveals yet more harmful effects of too much stress.
 In the past few years alone, studies have shown that those of us who are regularly stressed have:

 • A five-fold increased risk of dying from heart-related problems.